Stable black hole solutions with cosmological hair: Introduction

 While no-hair theorems have a long history \cite{Israel:1967wq,Carter:1971zc,Bekenstein:1971hc, Ruffini:1971bza, Bekenstein:1972ky,Robinson:1975bv, Bekenstein:1996pn,Hui:2012qt,Sotiriou:2013qea,Capuano:2023yyh,Yazadjiev:2025ezx, Maselli:2015yva} , they can be violated.
 Where in General Relativity (GR) the phenomenology associated with black holes is controlled by at most three parameters -- mass, spin and charge -- in theories introducing novel gravitational physics, additional parameters, i.e. `hair', can control the dynamics.
 This novel gravitational physics typically arises in the form of additional fields coupling to the usual tensorial degrees of freedom of GR.
 Scalar-tensor theories, where an additional scalar degree of freedom is introduced, are a minimal modification in this sense and have therefore unsurprisingly been a workhorse for understanding beyond-GR black hole solutions.

 Cosmology provides some of the most compelling theoretical and observational clues suggesting that physics beyond GR -- or, in a cosmological context, beyond $\Lambda{}$CDM -- may be present.
 In particular, the presence of dynamical dark energy, i.e. dark energy different from a pure cosmological constant $\Lambda$, would generically introduce new degrees of freedom with non-trivial time dependence and many candidate scalar-tensor theories, where the scalar corresponds to dynamical dark energy, exist -- see \cite{Copeland:2006wr,Clifton:2011jh,Babichev:2013vji,Joyce:2014kja,Koyama:2015vza,Kobayashi:2019hrl} for reviews.
-Unlike for static scalar profiles, for which there are strong no-hair theorems even for scalar-tensor theories \cite{Bekenstein:1996pn,Hui:2012qt,Sotiriou:2013qea,Capuano:2023yyh,Yazadjiev:2025ezx, Maselli:2015yva}, such time-dependent degrees of freedom (whether dark energy-related or not) are known to generically give rise to hairy solutions, see e.g. \cite{Jacobson:1999vr,Babichev:2013cya}.
-However, while several such hairy solutions are known to exist at the background level, where the stability of such known black hole solutions (and hence the behaviour of perturbations around known background solutions) has been fully investigated, they have been found to be unstable, with the instability typically associated with even parity modes in black hole perturbation theory \cite{Babichev:2013cya,Kobayashi:2014eva,Babichev:2016kdt,BenAchour:2018dap,Motohashi:2019sen,Charmousis:2019vnf,deRham:2019gha,Takahashi:2020hso,Khoury:2020aya,Takahashi:2021bml}.\footnote{Note that there exist scalar-tensor black hole solutions where only some modes have been investigated and found to be stable, e.g. the solution found in \cite{Bakopoulos:2023fmv} was shown to be stable for odd parity modes in \cite{Sirera:2024ghv}, but has yet to be investigated for even parity modes.} In this context, a key challenge is therefore to establish whether a {\it stable} black hole solution in such scalar-tensor theories can be identified, which is embedded in a cosmological spacetime whose expansion is accelerated by dynamical dark energy as described by the scalar degree of freedom present.
+Unlike for static scalar profiles, for which there are strong no-hair theorems even for scalar-tensor theories \cite{Bekenstein:1996pn,Hui:2012qt,Sotiriou:2013qea,Capuano:2023yyh,Yazadjiev:2025ezx, Maselli:2015yva}, such time-dependent degrees of freedom (whether dark energy-related or not) are known to generically give rise to hairy solutions, see e.g. \cite{Jacobson:1999vr,Babichev:2013cya,Lara:2025hqh}.
+However, while several such hairy solutions are known to exist at the background level, where the stability of such known black hole solutions (and hence the behaviour of perturbations around known background solutions) has been fully investigated, they have been found to be unstable, with the instability typically associated with even parity modes in black hole perturbation theory \cite{Babichev:2013cya,Kobayashi:2014eva,Babichev:2016kdt,BenAchour:2018dap,Motohashi:2019sen,Charmousis:2019vnf,deRham:2019gha,Takahashi:2020hso,Khoury:2020aya,Takahashi:2021bml}.\footnote{ Note that a number of other known hairy solutions exist, for which stability has yet to be fully probed.
+These include the solutions proposed in \cite{Babichev:2016kdt,BenAchour:2018dap,Bakopoulos:2023fmv}, for which odd parity stability has been demonstrated in \cite{Sirera:2024ghv,Kobayashi:2025evr,Charmousis:2025xug}, with even-parity stability remaining unexplored.
+Using a different approach, partial stability criteria (so-called `proto-stability') have been identified and demonstrated to hold for the hairy solutions found in \cite{Lara:2025hqh}. } In this context, a key challenge is therefore to establish whether a {\it stable} black hole solution in such scalar-tensor theories can be identified, which is embedded in a cosmological spacetime whose expansion is accelerated by dynamical dark energy as described by the scalar degree of freedom present.
 Or, alternatively, whether/in what sense the instability of solutions investigated until now points at an underlying no-go result.